Disk & Partition Management

 This guide will walk you through wiping a disk and creating a single empty partition using the entire drive.
 However, this will not securely erase your data, see the wiping disks article to do that.

-1. To open diskpart, you will need an elevated command prompt.
-Just type diskpart and diskpart will load.
+1. To open DiskPart, you will need an elevated command prompt.
+Just type diskpart and DiskPart will load.

 2. To identify your disk, type list disk, then type select disk X where X is the disk number.
 (Choosing the wrong disk will cause data loss)